google-github-actions/deploy-cloudrun/README.md

     flags](https://cloud.google.com/sdk/gcloud/reference/run/deploy#FLAGS) for
     more information.

+    Please note, the GitHub Action does not parse or validate the flags.
+You are responsible for making sure the flags are available on the gcloud version and subcommand.
+When using `tag_traffic` or `revisiion_traffic`, the command is `gcloud run services update-traffic`.
+For all other values, the command is `gcloud run deploy`.

 -   `no_traffic`: (Optional) If true, the newly deployed revision will not receive traffic.
 The default value is false.